 4. Dues to Clubs and Organizations

 Business owners should be able to join clubs to network and for interaction with other businesses in similar professions.
 But not all club dues are deductible - forget the golf club, for example, even if you do business while you're on the course.
+Only dues for professional and trade organizations are acceptable.
 And some club dues and expenses are strictly forbidden, like political organizations.

 5. Business Travel Expenses

 Like expenses for business driving, business travel expenses are both limited in amount and restricted.
 Can you deduct the cost of taking your spouse on a business trip?
 It depends on several factors.
 Can you deduct the cost of travel from home?
 What about travel overseas?
 Yes, it's complicated.

 6. Meals and Entertainment

 As of the 2018 tax year, business entertainment expenses are no longer deductible.
 That means no sporting events, concerts, or resorts.
 Meal expenses are still deductible, and you are still limited to 50% of allowable expenses.
 Entertainment for promotional purposes is still deductible, for example a community event.

 This is probably the most complicated business tax deduction.
 The laws keep changing and limits and restrictions on accelerated depreciation change each year.
 The limits for Section 179 deductions and bonus depreciation have increased.
 That means you and your tax professional can do some tax planning.
 But you'll need the help of someone who is familiar with the details of depreciation; it's tricky, believe me.